rdmpage/reptile-database/README.md

 Notes on [The Reptile database](http://www.reptile-database.org).
 See [Reptile Database data sets for download](http://www.reptile-database.org/data/) for downloads.

+The file `reptile_database_bibliography.xslx` was supplied by Peter Uetz peter@uetz.us 2020-11-07.

 ## Notes on tab-delimited data from Figshare